 - The manuscript must adhere to APA style.

 - Optional: To promote transparency in research, our Journal proudly awards Open Practices Badges to authors who share data, materials, and their research process.
-Authors will receive instructions about applying for these badges after their manuscripts are conditionally accepted for publication.

 Prior to submission, check: